xyproto/battlestar/README.md

 * A work in progress.
 * Created for fun and for the educational process.
-* A programming language specifically for 64-bit and 32-bit x86 and Linux.
+* A programming language specifically for 64-bit x86 Linux, 32-bit x86 Linux and 16-bit x86 DOS.
 * Subset of assembly with an alternative syntax and with support for inline C.
 * The indended purpose is for writing 4k and 64k demoscene demos.